 SBI Cards and Payment Services Q2FY21 Results Analysis

 SBI cards and Payment services stock plummeted by ~11% in the last week within 2 days after the announcement of its latest quarterly results.
-In this blog, let us understand what were the main reasons for this fall and also analyse company’s latest quarterly results.
+In this blog, let us understand what were the main reasons for this fall and also analyse the company’s latest quarterly results.

-- Here, as we can see the stock has fallen down ~14% from the 52- week high of INR 918 on 21st October’20 to INR 787 on 23rd October’20.
+- Here, as we can see the SBI Card stock has fallen down ~14% from the 52- week high of INR 918 on 21st October’20 to INR 787 on 23rd October’20.
 Let us take a look at the reasons mentioned below for the recent fall in share price.

-- During the current pandemic, disposable incomes of people are affected leading to higher defaults on loans and increased NPAs.
+- During the current pandemic, the disposable incomes of people are affected leading to higher defaults on loans and increased NPAs.

 - This is a very steep increase in NPAs and one of the main reasons for the fall in stock price.

 - As the Gross NPAs are rising, the provision coverage ratio has fallen to 65.6% without including the proforma NPAs.
 Including the Proforma NPAs, the PCR falls to 40%, which is quite low.